Mikejo5000/vsts-docs-pr/docs/work/backlogs/copy-list.md

 ## Paste the contents into your email client

 Once you've copied your list, you can optionally paste the contents of the clipboard into your email client or other application.
-To open a linked work item, requires users to have read access to the team project or area node for those work items.
+To open a linked work item, requires users to have read access to the project or area node for those work items.

 The formatted table contains a link to each work item included in your selected results list.
 A link to a query that will open only those work items selected is also provided.</p>